KMXF

-KMXF (101.9 FM) is a commercial radio station licensed to Lowell, Arkansas, United States, serving the Fayetteville, Arkansas area.
+KMXF (101.9 FM) is a commercial radio station licensed to Lowell, Arkansas, serving the Fayetteville, Arkansas area.
 The station airs a contemporary hit radio music format.

-The station also airs Elvis Duran and the Morning Show, which runs on weekdays from 5 am to 9 am.
+The station also airs Elvis Duran and the Morning Show, which runs on weekdays from 5 am to 9 a.m.
 The crew includes Elvis, Danielle, Ghandi, Scary (Skeery Jones), Froggy and Scotty B.